-Your redemption transaction will not be processed until the principal distributor has received all documentation.
+Your redemption transaction will not be processed until the applicable dealer has received all documentation.
 Your financial advisor will inform you of the documentation it requires.
-The principal distributor must provide all required documents within 10 business days of the date your redemption order is processed.
+Your dealer must provide all required documents within 10 business days of the date your redemption order is processed.
 If not, we will repurchase the Units for your account.
-If the cost of repurchasing the Units is less than the redemption proceeds, the fund will keep the difference.
-If the cost of repurchasing the Units is more than the redemption proceeds, the principal distributor must pay the difference and any related costs.
-The principal distributor may require you to reimburse the amount paid if it suffers a loss.
+If the cost of repurchasing the Units of a fund is less than the redemption proceeds, the fund will keep the difference.
+If the cost of repurchasing the Units is more than the redemption proceeds, the dealer must pay the difference and any related costs.
+The dealer may require you to reimburse the amount paid if it suffers a loss.